corcorana/restingIAF/iaf_manu.md

 ### 1.5 Aims of the present study
 In sum, common methodological approaches to IAF estimation are either (1) time-consuming and vulnerable to inconsistencies arising from qualitative interpretation, (2) at risk of producing spurious or biased estimates under certain plausible spectral conditions, (3) conflate trait-like alpha properties with variable phasic effects, or (4) show some combination of the above.
 More recent innovations designed to address these problems via the application of sophisticated curve-fitting algorithms have so far found limited uptake within the broader IAF literature, perhaps on account of practical barriers pertaining to software access and implementation.
-Consequently, we seek to articulate an automated method of alpha-band quantification that provides fast, reliable, and easily replicated estimates of resting-state IAF in conjunction with EEGLAB [@delorme2004], a popular open source EEG data analysis toolbox.
+Consequently, we seek to articulate an automated method of alpha-band quantification that provides fast, reliable, and easily replicated estimates of resting-state IAF in conjunction with EEGLAB [@delorme2004], a popular open source EEG data analysis toolbox.<!-- AC: ?mention python implementation here too-->
 This goal is consistent with recent proposals to make the analysis of cognitive electrophysiological data as open, transparent, and amenable to replication as possible [@cohen2017].

 Our approach aims to emulate Klimesch and colleagues’ [@klimesch1990] original attempt to characterise individual profiles of resting-state oscillatory activity across the entirety of the alpha band by means of a relatively simple, non-parametric curve-fitting algorithm.